bhoettges/VenturePredictor2/README.md

 - Data loading and preprocessing from Excel
 - Time-series and single-output ML models (XGBoost, Random Forest, SVR)
 - Visualization of feature importance, predictions, and residuals
-- **NEW:** Conversational chat agent powered by LangChain and OpenAI for interactive predictions
+- **NEW:** Conversational chat agent powered by LangChain and OpenAI for interactive predictions via a web API

 ## Requirements
 - Python 3.8+